jwmannings/pingcoinbase/README.md

 * go to account and press 'Create Access Token'
 * generate access token and copy the token an put it in config.py

+## To run the Script
+Open a command line in the folder and run 'python coinbaseping.py' <br /v>
+To run it in a Ubuntu server on the cloud use nohup to get it running in the background using 'nohup python coinbaseping.py &'

 ## If this makes you come cash feel free to share the love ;)
 golem address: 0xbB613B3B2698f7bb00f15F81F31610289a0afD25 <br />
 litecoin address: LNSt9Mv8ny3j2LkM5NMtkGJDysTiXRQXLS